yuri/ngcourse/handout/15-authentication.md

 ### Logout

-Logout is implemented in a similar way, but with one additional detail: when you click the logout button in the UI, you'll notice that the application re-loads itself.
+Logout is implemented in a similar way, but with a couple of additional details: when you click the logout button in the UI, you'll notice that the application re-loads itself.

 During the course of the user's session with the application, he or she will